lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 As described in the I2C specification, a target device can pause a transaction by holding SCL low.
 There are 3 cases in which this design stretches the clock.
 In all cases described below, a target begins to stretch the clock after the ACK bit.
-In the first two scenarios, it is after the ACK bit sent by the target, in the last scenario, it is after the host's ACK bit.
+In the first two scenarios, it is after the ACK bit sent by the target, in the last scenario, it is after the controller's ACK bit.

 #### Stretching after address read
 - When a target device receives a start, the address and R/W bit are written into the ACQ FIFO.